 - UV400 filter

-If you are looking for super simple, minimalistic cycling sunglasses that you can also use for various outdoor activities, Tifosi Tyrant 2.0 should catch your attention.
+If you are looking for very simple and minimalistic cycling sunglasses that you can also use for various outdoor activities, Tifosi Tyrant 2.0 should catch your attention.

 These sunglasses don’t follow the trend of large lenses.
 This makes them suitable for riders with small faces.